So, what does level 3 consist of?

 Advanced level synoptic

-- Consists of two subjects, professional ethics and spreadsheets.
+- Consists of professional ethics and questions from the first three units above.

 - Ethics teaches you the correct way to deal with ethical situations in the workplace.